Esperanto literature

 Literature in the Esperanto language began before the first official publication in Esperanto in 1887: the language's creator, L. L. Zamenhof, translated poetry and prose into the language as he was developing it as a test of its completeness and expressiveness, and published several translations and a short original poem as an appendix to the first book on the language, Unua Libro.
 Other early speakers wrote poetry, stories, and essays in the language; Henri Vallienne was the first to write novels in Esperanto.
 The first female Esperanto novelist was Edith Alleyne Sinnotte with her book Lilio published in 1918.
 Except for a handful of poems, most of the literature from Esperanto's first two decades is now regarded as of historical interest only.

 Between the two World Wars, several new poets and novelists published their first works, including several recognized as the first to produce work of outstanding quality in the still-young language: Julio Baghy, Eŭgeno Miĥalski, Kálmán Kalocsay, Heinrich Luyken, and Jean Forge.

-Modern authors include Claude Piron and William Auld, who was nominated for the Nobel Prize in Literature.
+Modern authors include Claude Piron and William Auld, who was nominated for the Nobel Prize in Literature, Sten Johansson, Trevor Steele, Miguel Fernández, Julia Sigmund, Sen Rodin, Eugène de Zilah, Liven Dek, Manuel de Seabra, Baldur Ragnarsson, Jorge Camacho, Victor Sadler, Edwin de Kock, Mao Zifu, Benoît Philippe and others.

 Esperanto has seen a solid production of material in braille since the work of the blind Russian Esperantist Vasili Eroshenko, who wrote and taught in Japan and China in the 1910s and 1920s, and Harold Brown wrote several modern plays in Esperanto.